Many trials intensify right before the breakthrough.

 Just when you think it can’t get any hotter, suddenly a fresh burst of oxygen reaches the coals of your struggle and the heat turns up.

-The potential disaster that has been threatening you begins to prophecy your demise.
+The thing that has been threatening you or delaying you begins to prophecy your demise.

 In Daniel 3, we are introduced to the fiery trial of Shadrach, Meshach and Abednego.